datacamp/courses-introduction-to-version-control-with-git/chapter3.md

 *** =instructions1

-Use a single Git command to Unstage the file `data/northern.csv` (and *only* that file).
+Use a single Git command to unstage the file `data/northern.csv` (and *only* that file).

 *** =hint1

+Use `git reset` with the symbolic name of the most recent revision (which is always `HEAD`) and the name of the file to be restored.

 *** =sample_code1
 ```{shell}